tgweber/breadp/README.md

 * a bundle of metadata (potentially same information in different formats)
 * a bundle of data

-### Persistent Identifier
+### Persistent IDentifier (PID)
-A perstistent identifier is one of the following items:
+A Perstistent IDentifier (PID) is one of the following items:
 * An DOI
 * A Handle
 * An URL

 ### Service Bundles
-A service is a combination of a protocol and an enpoint.
+A service is a combination of a protocol and an endpoint.
-A service can produce metadata and data.
+A service can provide access to metadata and data of one or several research data products.
 Services have a timestamp indicating their creation.
 A service bundle is a set of services with a selection function;
 the selection functions allows to pick a service for a given task or returns None if